jakubknejzlik/macos-packer/README.md

 - homebrew
 - vagrant
-- virtualbox
+- virtualbox + extension pack
 - packer

 ## Usage

 There are 3 types of images.

-1. plain macos built using macinbox (https://app.vagrantup.com/jakubknejzlik/boxes/macos)
+1. plain macos built using macinbox - base (https://app.vagrantup.com/jakubknejzlik/boxes/macos)
-1. previous image with xcode installation (https://app.vagrantup.com/jakubknejzlik/boxes/xcode)
+1. base image with xcode installation (https://app.vagrantup.com/jakubknejzlik/boxes/xcode)
-1. previous image with various tools for automation (fastlane, cocoapods, gitlab-runner etc. - https://app.vagrantup.com/jakubknejzlik/boxes/xcode with \*-ios-builder tags)
+1. base image with various tools for automation (fastlane, cocoapods, gitlab-runner etc. - https://app.vagrantup.com/jakubknejzlik/boxes/xcode with \*-ios-builder tags)

 All images are uploaded to vagrant cloud where You can freely use them.
 The Xcode is installed manually without xcversion tool (we've hit some bumps with 11.4 version when using xcversion).
 This unfortunately means that #1 and #2 are handled manually.